 The healthcare field utilizes communication methods in many ways, including attracting clients and informing patients of new treatment options.

-How Do You Find a Job as a Communication Professional?
+How Do You Find a Job as a Communication Graduate?

 Professional Resources for Communication Majors

-- The Association for Women in Communications: Supporting women in the communication industry, the AWC promotes leadership, fosters a strong sense of community, and enables information exchange and skill sharing.
-Along with conferences, educational resources, and a job board, the AWC also offers mentorship opportunities for emerging communication professionals.
+Supporting women in the communication industry, AWC promotes leadership, fosters a strong sense of community, and enables information exchange and skill sharing.
+Along with conferences, educational resources, and a job board, AWC also offers mentorship opportunities for emerging communication professionals.

-- International Communication Association: Operating for more than 50 years, the ICA boasts more than 4,500 members in 80 countries worldwide.
+Operating for more than 50 years, ICA boasts more than 4,500 members in 80 countries worldwide.
 Dedicated to communication scholars, the organization hosts both regional and international academic conferences and publishes six peer-reviewed journals that focus on new research in human and mediated communication.

-- Social Media Association: The internet and social media have transformed the practices of professional communication and public relations.
-The SMA works to help members navigate the ever-changing world of social media.
+The internet and social media have transformed the practices of professional communication and public relations.
+SMA works to help members navigate the ever-changing world of social media.
 The organization offers seminars, conferences, and educational resources, along with a job board that connects communication professionals to social media career opportunities.

-- Internet Marketing Association: Founded in 2001, the IMA serves digital marketers and professionals involved in sales, business, creative development, and other communications-related industries.
-Arranged around principles of integrity, professionalism, education, and communication, the organization offers events, information and skill sharing, and professional certifications, with chapters all over the world.
+Founded in 2001, the IMA serves digital marketers and professionals involved in sales, business, creative development, and other communication-related industries.
+Arranged around principles of integrity, professionalism, education, and communication, the organization offers events, information and skill sharing, professional certifications, and chapters all over the world.

-- International Public Relations Association: Operating for over 60 years, the IPRA serves as a transnational society for public relations professionals, hosting global conferences with a focus on PR practices in established and emerging countries.
+Operating for over 60 years, IPRA serves as a transnational society for public relations professionals, hosting global conferences with a focus on PR practices in established and emerging countries.
 Along with professional resources and events, the organization also offers awards that recognize excellence in international public relations.